CNCLgithub/Algorithms-of-the-Mind/README.md

 cd Algorithms-of-the-Mind
 ```

-# To down updates made in the repo
+# To download updates made in the repo

 ```
 git fetch origin